demisto/content/Packs/FireEyeETP/Integrations/FireEyeETPEventCollector/FireEyeETPEventCollector_description.md

 For any API access, the following entitlements are required:
 - iam.users.browse
 - iam.orgs.self.read

-For accessing alerts APIs, the following additional entitlement is required:
-- etp.alerts.read
+- etp.alerts.read (For accessing alerts APIs)

-For accessing trace APIs, the following additional entitlement is required:
-- etp.email_trace.read
+- etp.email_trace.read (For accessing trace APIs)

 ## Cloud service regions
 Use the URLs for the region that hosts your Email Security — Cloud service: